Apple Cider Bread

 When you’re ready to serve – pop in the microwave.
 If you’re defrosting a single slice, you can put it directly in the microwave or toaster oven until it is warm.

 We hope you love this apple cider bread as much as we do.
-It’s so cozy, and great when served with a Pumpkin Spice Latte or one of these delicious healthy apple recipes.
+It’s so cozy, and great when served with a Healthy Pumpkin Spice Latte or one of these delicious healthy apple recipes.

 Other healthy apple recipes:

-Healthy Apple Cider Bread
+Apple Cider Bread

 Ingredients

-- 2 cup oat flour use gluten free if necessary
+- 2 cups oat flour

 - 1 teaspoon baking powder